 3. Installing Visual Studio

-OpenCV sources are written in C++, and we need Visual Studio software to compile them into python package.
+OpenCV sources are written in C++, and we need Visual Studio software to compile them into a Python package.

 First, we need to check "Desktop development with C++",